Election Watchers

 DOWNLOAD & COMPLETE THE WATCHER APPOINTMENT REQUEST FORM

 Choose “save as” when you download the document (spreadsheet) and save it with your name.
-Use the tabs at the bottom of the spreadsheet to fill out the necessary information.
+Use the tabs at the bottom of the spreadsheet to fill out all the information.

 PROVIDE A SIGNATURE IMAGE